-This year, an estimated 232,670 women in the United States will be diagnosed with invasive breast cancer, and 62,570 women will be diagnosed with in situ breast cancer.
-An estimated 2,360 men in the United States will be diagnosed with breast cancer.
-It is estimated that 40,430 deaths (40,000 women, 430 men) from breast cancer will occur this year.
+This year, an estimated 231,840 women in the United States will be diagnosed with invasive breast cancer, and 60,290 women will be diagnosed with in situ breast cancer.
+An estimated 2,350 men in the United States will be diagnosed with breast cancer.
+It is estimated that 40,730 people (40,290 women, 440 men) will die from breast cancer this year.

-It is important to note that these statistics are averages, and each person’s risk depends on many factors, including the size of the tumor, the number lymph nodes that contain cancer (called node-positive cancer; see Diagnosis), and other features of the tumor that affect how quickly a tumor will grow and how well treatment works.
+It is important to note that these statistics are averages, and each person’s risk depends on many factors, including the size of the tumor, the number of lymph nodes that contain cancer and other features of the tumor that affect how quickly a tumor will grow and how well treatment works.

 Breast cancer is the second most common cause of death from cancer in women in the United States, after lung cancer.
 However, since 1989, the number of women who have died of breast cancer has steadily decreased.
-In women younger than 50, there has been a decrease of around 3% per year (from 2006 to 2010; the latest data available).
-In women age 50 and older, the decrease has been 1.8% per year.
-Currently, there are more than 2.8 million women living in the United States who have been diagnosed with and treated for breast cancer.
+In women younger than 50, there has been a decrease of 3.2% per year from 2007 to 2011 in white women and a decrease of 2.4% per year in black women.
+In women age 50 and older, the decrease has been 1.8% per year for white women and 1.1% per year for black women.
+Currently, there are more than 2.8 million women living in the United States as breast cancer survivors, who have been diagnosed with and treated for breast cancer.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of cancer in the United States, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with breast cancer.
-Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
+Because the survival statistics are measured in multi-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.